nguyenkhois/build-environments/README.md

 # Build environments [![Download on npm](https://img.shields.io/badge/npm-v1.4.6-blue.svg)](https://www.npmjs.com/package/code-template-generator)
-You can download [code-template-generator](https://www.npmjs.com/package/code-template-generator) that is a part of this project on npm.
+You can download [code-template-generator](https://www.npmjs.com/package/code-template-generator) that is a part of this project on npmjs.com.

 ## Table of contents
 * [What's new]()